jgillula/jgillula.github.io/_posts/2022-07-02-automatically-update-parameters-of-a-sleeping-z-wave-entity-in-home-assistant.markdown

 # Goals

 I have a couple of Z-Wave temperature sensors in my house that are battery operated and so spend most of their time sleeping.
-When they're sleeping they will occasionally send new readings to Home Assistant, but won't check to see if their configuration parameters have been changed.
+When they're sleeping they will occasionally wake up to send new readings to Home Assistant, but won't check to see if their configuration parameters have been changed.

 However, I want to change their parameters over the course of the day: I want them to be more sensitive to temperature changes during the day, and less sensitive at night (in order to save battery power and get readings when I really care about them).

 # Approach